A DEEP COMMITMENT TO

 PCR Resin

-The Association of Plastics Recyclers (can provide guidance on printing “recyclable” on the package)
+The Association of Plastics Recyclers (provides guidance on printing “recyclable” on the package)

 Industrial Compostability